samaila-bashir/redux-cli-kit/README.md

 - **TypeScript Support**: Specifically designed for any frontend framework, such as React, Vue, Angular, Svelte, and others built with TypeScript.
 - **Cleaner Project Organization**: Automatically separates concerns with a clear folder structure for your choice of state management library.

-🟢 _Note: These features are highlited based on the current progress of the project which is mostly focused on React JS setup using Redux with middlewares like Redux Saga or Redux Thunk_
+🟢 _Note: These features are highlited based on the current progress of the project which is mostly focused on React JS setup using Redux with middlewares like Redux Saga or Redux Thunk.
+As more features are being added e.g libraries, the documentation will be updated accordingly._

 ## Commands